TomMalitz/Sheru/README.md

 ## Play Test

-The game prototype can be play tested [here](https://elastic-murdock-d1a9ae.netlify.app/).
+The game prototype can be play-tested [here](https://elastic-murdock-d1a9ae.netlify.app/).

 ## Controls